 - Continue to market Health & Wellness services, events, and resources to students and educate the campus community on their importance - Continue to provide Health & Wellness, Campus Safety, and Proactive/Active Bystander Training and Social responsibility course modules.
-Continue to offer incentives for completing these courses. - Continue to educate the University community on the updated Code of Conduct process for reporting alleged student misconduct. - Continue to educate the University community on the use of the Report a Concern form to promote campus safety - Onboard at least one new MBKU-affiliated counselor with tele-counseling options.
-Investigate partnership opportunities with community support groups and substance use education/prevention apps or software. - Explore partnerships with community agencies on alcohol and drug abuse prevention, education, and treatment. - Review and update existing AOD-related policies to reflect best practices - o Involve students and other relevant stakeholders - o Active bystander/Good Samaritan policy - Update Health & Wellness survey to collect more robust data and to reflect student feedback - o Be more detailed in line of questioning about specific medication and illicit/illegal drug use - o Include prompts about student perceptions of substance use - Ask questions about substance use as a medical provider

-- o Include an open-ended answer in this section - Add AOD information to Ketchum.Edu - Marketing strategy for AOD education campaign - Internal communication strategy
+Continue to offer incentives for completing these courses. - Review and update existing AOD-related policies to reflect best practices, including establishing guidelines of the type of events that will be permitted to serve alcohol on campus - o Involve students and other relevant stakeholders - Active bystander/Good Samaritan policy - Update Health & Wellness survey to collect more robust data and to reflect student feedback - Be more detailed in line of questioning about specific medication and illicit/illegal drug use - Include prompts about student perceptions of substance use - Ask questions about the ethical considerations of substance use as a medical provider - Include an open-ended response in the AOD use section - Marketing strategy for AOD education campaign, focusing on healthcare providers